 1. Teabox Jasmine Green Tea

 This is one of the most enjoyable jasmine teas available on the market today.
 It’s a green tea for all to enjoy and is created using a technique that is over 800 years old!
 The process takes several days, but results in a tea that is fragrant, refreshing, and loaded with benefits from both green tea and jasmine.

-This Hubei Jasmine Green Tea is made with pure jasmine blossoms and premium green tea leaves to provide the smoothest taste.
+This Jasmine Green Tea from Teabox is made with pure jasmine blossoms and premium green tea leaves to provide the smoothest taste.